Dunnellon Police Department suddenly resigns en masse

 “I’m here tonight to give you my exit plan and also the exit plan for the Dunnellon Police Department.
 All of the officers are resigning,” McQuaig said.

-The employees are all joining the Marion County Sheriff’s Department, said McQuaig, who’s been chief for Dunnellon since 2016.
+The employees are all joining the Marion County Sheriff’s Office, said McQuaig, who’s been chief for Dunnellon since 2016.

 McQuaig said he’ll remain for 30-90 days to oversee the transition.
 He said Marion County Sheriff Billy Woods has offered to handle patrol of Dunnellon with no extra costs to Dunnellon as long as his department can also take over the equipment, including vehicles and weapons.
 McQuaig said Woods would prefer to transfer the Dunnellon Police employees over all at once.

-Any impact to the City’s budget and ad valorem taxes remains to be seen.
-The city budgeted approximately $1.54 million for police this fiscal cycle, up around $300K from the previous year due to funds set aside for a new station.
-The City’s total budget is around $4.77 million.
+Any impact to the city’s budget and ad valorem taxes remains to be seen.
+The city budgeted approximately $1.54 million for police this fiscal cycle, up around $300,000 from the previous year due to funds set aside for a new station.
+Dunnellon’s total budget is around $4.77 million.

 The current department building along South Williams Street is around 100 years old and isn’t suitable for upgrades due to its outdated structure and faults, according to various architects and building inspectors who’ve examined it in recent years.
 It also lacks sufficient space.